metrorailings/OwlBlog/content/posts/2021-preseason-review-buccaneers.md

 Barring catastrophic injuries, Tampa Bay will be in the postseason again.
 Another Super Bowl berth may even be possible.
 But a repeat championship?
 Unlikely.
 It's incredibly difficult to win two Super Bowls in a row in the NFL.
 The same drive and energy that propels a team to a championship just isn't there the year after - think of that drive as a fire that burns so brightly that it can only stay stoked for so long.

 On top of that, Tom Brady is in his mid-40s.
 Age is catching up to him, albeit very slowly.
-What helped Tom last year was that his offensive line kept him protected, surprisingly.
-It needs to hold up again in the worst way possible if Brady is to survive one more season in decent shape.
+What helped Tom immensely last year was that his offensive line kept him well protected, surprisingly.
+It needs to hold up again in the worst way possible if Brady is to survive one more season in one piece.

+Tampa will be a scary team this season.
+But I'm not feeling another championship in the works for them.